Dpdl-io/DpdlEngine/README.md

 * **Fast Prototyping**
 * **Small footprint**, Only **`372 Kb`** for core DpdlEngine -> can be stripped down to **`60 Kb`** for minimal setup
 * Tools for automatically converting Dpdl code to Java , C/C++ and V code
-* Open Source language plug-ins
+* Open Source programming language plug-ins

 ## Access to the complete JRE Java platform API and any external java libraries